gustavohenrique/gometrics/README.md

 Metrics are a standard for measurement.
 They play an important role in understanding why your application is working in a certain way.
 You will need some information to find out what is happening with your application to keep it stable or help you when something goes wrong.

-## Features
+## About

+Gometrics does not persist data or give you a dashboard.
+You're free to use any technology to show and persist metrics.
+There is a dashboard example written in Javascript inside the `/docs` directory.

+Features:

 - Calculates CPU and memory usage from the current process
-- Exposes Go runtime metrics like total times GC run
+- Exposes Go runtime metrics like total times GC run and total of goroutines
 - Gets memory usage and limit when it's run inside a Docker container
 - Uses only the Go standard lib
-- Works only on Linux x86
+- Works on Linux x86_64 and Docker containers

 Supported metrics' types: